 LOLA is an informal workshop aiming at a high degree of useful interaction amongst the participants, welcoming proposals for talks on work in progress, overviews of larger programmes, position presentations, and short tutorials, as well as more traditional research talks describing new results.

-The programme committee will select the workshop presentations from submitted proposals, which may take the form either of a two page abstract or of a longer (published or unpublished) paper describing completed work.
+The programme committee will select the workshop presentations from submitted proposals, which may take the form either of a two page abstract (excluding references, appendices, and/or acknowledgements) or of a longer (published or unpublished) paper describing completed work.

 Submissions will undergo a lightweight review process and will be judged on originality, relevance, interest and clarity.
 Submission should describe novel works or works that have already appeared elsewhere but that can stimulate the discussion between different communities at the workshop.

 At least one author of an accepted workshop paper must be registered for the workshop.